 February 2, 2014 (JUBA) – Hervé Ladsous, the United Nations peacekeeping operations chief arrived in the South Sudanese capital, Juba on Sunday as part of his two-day visit to the country.

-- Herve Ladsous the UN chief of peacekeeping operations (AFP/Federic J. Brown)
+- The UN chief of peacekeeping operations, Herve Ladsous (Photo: AFP/Federic J. Brown)